The following are letters written by the students, many of whom have family members, friends or neighbors in gangs, about their views on the violence.

 Gang violence is motivated by parents not taking care of their kids.
 Sometimes people join gangs because their parents die and they have nobody to be with.
 I have observed that many people join gangs because they are scared that they will get jumped by other people and have nobody to help them.
 But if you are a gang member, you might get killed, and even innocent people get killed as well.
 People have a hard time getting out of gangs because if they do, they could get killed, so a lot of them move to different countries or kill themselves.

 In Los Angeles, there is a program called Homeboy and Homegirl Industries.
 The purpose of this program is to keep kids from going back to gangs.
 It has kept a lot of gangsters out of gangs by working in a cafe.
-There are kids from different gangs, but they get along.
-By bringing this program to EPA, a lot of gangsters will get out of gangs.

 East Palo Alto